 Make sure you suit up and secure the hive with straps, but for this method, you can leave the entrance open.

 Initially, the bees will return to the original location, but the hive will be close enough that they will find their way back.
 Any further and they probably won't locate the hive.

-The next day, you can move it another 6 feet, and carry on until you've got it set up in the new location.
-Then the bees can settle into their new neighborhood.
+The next day, you can move it another 2m, and carry on until you've got it set up in the new location.
+Then the bees can settle into their new neighbourhood.

 Want to learn more about bees & beekeeping?
 Get started with a free trial to TheBeekeeper.org - the top-rated online education platform for beekeeping.

 Need a new beehive, super, brood box or beekeeping equipment?
 Visit the Flow Hive online store for the best in honey-harvesting technology.